imacovei/imacovei/index.md

 </nav>

-# End‑of‑Line Test Software for Consumer Medical & Electronic Devices
+# High-Throughput Test Software for Consumer Medical & Electronic Devices

-High‑throughput, multi-device parallel testing for modern production lines.
+A high‑performance platform for automated production testing, designed for multi‑device parallel execution, precise measurements, and full traceability.
+It integrates seamlessly with microphones, sensors, infrared thermometers, LED analyzers, and custom fixtures to deliver fast, reliable, and repeatable test results in demanding manufacturing environments.

-Used in the final production stage of medical devices
+It is a modular, scalable test platform built for EMS providers and manufacturers of consumer medical and electronic devices.
+It delivers fast cycle times, true parallel testing, and complete traceability while integrating with a wide range of measurement hardware and custom fixtures.

 [comment]: <> (such as **bite away**, **herpoterm**, **epiivo**, and **bite away pro**.)